Engelberg Lifts & Terrain

 Ski Lifts

-Replacement of the painfully slow Engstlenalp chair was completed for season 2020, improving movement for beginners on-piste & freeriders coming down into the area.
-Two new chairs plus a terrain expansion are in the wings for below the Schafberg peak, but whether they eventuate is another thing!
+Replacement of the painfully slow Engstlenalp chair was completed way back in season 2020, improving movement for beginners on-piste & freeriders coming down into the area.
+Two new chairs plus a terrain expansion are in the wings for below the Schafberg peak, but whether they eventuate is another thing! they seem to have disappeared off the books.
+The most recent works are a new, seemingly additional, cable car up to Titlis from Stand, running parallel to the current Rotair.
+Not sure what it is all about, but it may have something to do with increasing uphill capacity & separating skiers from the many pedestrians that head up to the summit.

 Lift Passes

 There are several lift pass options at Engelberg.
 For most ski visitors, the only lift pass of interest is the Destination Pass that covers all of the ski areas (Titlis, Brunni & Fürenalp).
-This pass is dynamically priced when purchased online, and savings of over 16CHF per pass are possible.
+This pass is dynamically priced when purchased online, with significant savings possible.
 For beginner skiers, the Trübsee pass for all the lower ski lifts on Titlis is good value.
-For absolute novices, the Klostermatte area near the centre of town has very cheap passes, but is impacted by warmer weather.
+For absolute novices, the Klostermatte area near the centre of town has very cheap passes but is impacted by warmer weather.
 The more extensive Brunni area has its own standalone pass for its wider diversity of terrain and may appeal if the weather on Titlis is feral.

 Snow & Weather